tomkerry47/Blood/APPLE_SHORTCUT.md

 2. Send a notification if no reading exists
 3. Run every 2 hours automatically using iOS Automation

-## Step 1: Get Your User ID
+## Step 1: Get Your API URL

-1. Open the Blood Pressure Tracker app in Safari on your iPhone
+1. Open the Blood Pressure Tracker app
-2. Sign in to your account
+2. Sign in with your account
-3. Open Safari's Developer Tools (if on Mac) or use the API endpoint:
-   - Go to: `https://your-app.vercel.app` (your deployed URL)
-   - Sign in
-4. To find your user ID:
-   - **Option A**: Check the database directly in Supabase Dashboard → Table Editor → users table
-   - **Option B**: Add this temporary code to see your user ID in the app (ask developer)
+3. Click **"📱 Set Up Apple Shortcut Notifications"**
+4. Click **"Copy Your API URL"**
+5. The URL is copied to your clipboard!

+**Note:** Both users/caregivers can use the SAME API URL and shortcut!
+The system checks if ANY reading has been recorded today for the patient, so once one person records it, both stop getting notifications.

 ## Step 2: Create the Shortcut